redpanda-data/api-docs/cloud-controlplane/x-topics/quickstart.md

 ### Authenticate to the API from API Explorer

+The API Explorer lets you interact with the API directly from the documentation.
+You can quickly explore available endpoints and try requests without setting up your own test environment.

-To make API requests in your browser, you must obtain an access token.
+To make Cloud API requests in your browser, you must obtain an access token.
 You can do so by clicking **Get token** on the API endpoint you want to call.

 If you successfully retrieve an access token, it is valid for one hour.
 You can use the same token in requests to both Control Plane and Data Plane API endpoints, for as long as the token is valid.

+> **Warning:** API requests from the API Explorer are executed against your actual environment and data, not a sandbox.

 ## Create a new cluster

-> **Warning:** API requests from the API Explorer are executed against your actual environment and data, not a sandbox.

 ### BYOC or Dedicated

-1. Open **API Explorer**.
+1. In the subheader, open **API Explorer**.

 1. On the **Choose an operation** dropdown, select **Create resource group**.